apache/inlong-website/docs/en-us/development/how-to-release.md

 Hi all,

-The Apache InLong(incubating) community is pleased to announce that Apache InLong (incubating) ${release_version} has been released!
+The Apache InLong(incubating) community is pleased to announce that Apache InLong(incubating) ${release_version} has been released!

-Apache InLong is a trillion-records-scale distributed messaging queue (MQ) system, focuses on data transmission and storage under massive data.
+Apache InLong is a one-stop data streaming platform that provides automatic, secure, distributed, and efficient data publishing and subscription capabilities.
+This platform helps you easily build stream-based data applications.

 Download Links: xxx